rivergold/rivergold.github.io/_posts/2017-11-10-Deep-Learning-Frameworks.md

 - `torch.unsqueeze(input, dim, out=None)`
 - `torch.transpose(input, dim0, dim1, out=None)` -> `Tensor`

+## torch.nn
+- `torch.nn.Sequential(*args)`
+    A sequential container.
+Modules will be added to it in the order they are passed in the constructor.

 ## Loss Layer
 ### `nn.MSELoss(size_average=True, reduce=True)`
 Creates a criterion that measures the mean squared error between $n$ elements in the input $x$ and target $y$: